Ranthambore National Park: Geography

 Ranthambore National Park covers a total area of 1334 km2 including the Kailadevi Wildlife Sanctuary and Sawai Man Singh Sanctuary.
 The core area spans approximately 275 km2.
-It harbours dry deciduous forests and open grassy meadows at an elevation range of about 215-505 m.
+It harbours dry deciduous forests and open grassy meadows at an elevation of about 215-505 m.

-Ranthambore Fort was built in the 10th century by Chahamanas of Ranastambhapura at 700 ft above the surrounding plain.
-Inside the fort are three red-stone temples devoted to Ganesh, Shiva and Ramlalaji.
-There is a Digamber Jain temple of Sumatinatha and Sambhavanatha.
-The temples were constructed in the 12th and 13th centuries.
-Padam Talao is the largest of the many lakes in the park.
-A red sandstone Jogi Mahal is on the edge of the lake.
+Ranthambore Fort was built in the 10th century at 700 ft above the surrounding plain.
+Inside the fort are three red-stone temples devoted to Ganesh, Shiva, and Ramlalaji, and a Digambara temple of Sumatinatha and Sambhavanatha that were constructed in the 12th and 13th centuries.
+Padam Talao is the largest of the many lakes in the park, with a historic rest house on its edge.

 Flora

-There are over 300 species of trees, including over 100 of medicinal importance.
+Ranthambore National Park harbours over 300 tree species, including more than 100 of medicinal importance.

-The land features dense tropical dry forest, open bushland and rocky terrain interspersed with lakes and streams.
-The ecoregion includes Khathiar-Gir dry deciduous forests.
+The land features dense tropical dry forest, open bushland, and rocky terrain, interspersed with lakes and streams.
+The ecoregion includes the Khathiar-Gir dry deciduous forests.

+The characteristic tree of Ranthambore National Park is the dhonk (Anogeissus pendula) which is dry and brown in the summers but even few drops of rain turn the trees green.